brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 ## App linker

 - [ ] Long-press on a link in the Twitter app to get the share picker, choose Brave.
-Verify Brave doesn't crash after opening the link.
+Verify Brave doesn't crash after opening the link

 ## Session storage